cassvin/yd/ReadMe.md

 'yd' is a simple translator(gadget) implemented by Python.

-Thanks to the Youdao fanyi api.
+Thanks to the Youdao translate api.
 It works perfect!

 by Leon